marcotav/predicting-number-of-comments-on-reddit-using-random-forest-classifier/README.md

             final_text.append(stemmer.stem(w.strip()))
     return ' '.join(final_text)
 ```
-I then use `CountVectorizer` to create features based on the words in the thread titles.
-We will then combine this new table `df_all` and the subreddits features table and build a new model.
+I then use `CountVectorizer` to create features based on the words in the thread titles. `CountVectorizer` is scikit-learn's bag of words tool.
+I then combine this new table `df_all` and the subreddits features table and build a model.

 ```
 cvt = CountVectorizer(min_df=min_df, preprocessor=cleaner)